ashismo/ashismo.github.com/_posts/spring/2015-05-18-Spring-Security.md

 Objectives of this project are

- * authenticate and autorize all incoming requests (Hardcoded user name/password is root/root)
+ * authenticate and authorize all incoming requests (Hard coded user name/password is root/root)
  * navigate to welcome jsp via spring security login page
  * on successful login, display welcome page with a link
- * on clicing the URL, you will get navigated to another page.
+ * on clicking the URL, you will get navigated to another page.
  * create customize login page (by default spring security framework provides login page)

 ## Required Software